Minding the gap: GW190521 as a straddling binary: Discussion

-As previously mentioned, the arguments laid out in this work are not rooted in a full population analysis, in contrast with the analysis of~\citet{2020arXiv200500023K} and \citet{GW190521:implications}.
+As discussed in the Appendix, the arguments laid out in this work are not rooted in a full population analysis, in contrast to the analysis of~\citet{2020arXiv200500023K} and \citet{GW190521:implications}.
 A careful population analysis would analyze all BBH events observed thus far simultaneously, including mass, spin and redshift information, and explicitly model the distribution of mergers above the gap, taking into account upper limits on the rate of such mergers from the first two observing runs~\citep{Abbott_2019}.
 Since we currently lack an observed population of BH events above the gap or theoretical guidance for the shape of the mass distribution at such high masses, we take a simple approach that applies a one-dimensional population prior to $m_2$ alone.
-Thus, we do not take into account prior knowledge regarding the relationship between the two component masses in a binary.
-We implicitly assume that a mass ratio $q < 0.5$ is as likely as a mass ratio of 1.
-While this is contrary to expectations from the first two observing runs, which favored equal-mass binaries~\citep{o2pop,2019MNRAS.484.4216R,2020ApJ...891L..27F,2020arXiv200807014R}, we already know from the detection of GW190412 that asymmetric systems are not uncommon, with $10\%$ of BBH systems likely having mass ratios more extreme than $q < 0.4$~\citep{GW190412}.
+This population prior shifts the inferred mass ratio of GW190521 to $q < 0.45$ at 90\% credibility, compared to $q > 0.45$ at 97\% credibility using flat priors on source-frame masses.
+In our population analysis, however, we do not take into account prior knowledge regarding the mass ratio distribution, implicitly assuming that a mass ratio $q < 0.45$ is as likely as $q=1$ in the underlying population.
+While this is contrary to expectations from O1 and O2, which favored equal-mass binaries~\citep{o2pop,2019MNRAS.484.4216R,2020ApJ...891L..27F,2020arXiv200807014R}, we already know from the detection of GW190412 that asymmetric systems are not uncommon, with $10\%$ of BBH systems likely having mass ratios more extreme than $q < 0.4$~\citep{GW190412}.
 We thus expect that under a full population analysis, the implied mass ratio of GW190521 under our proposed scenario ($q\sim 0.4$) would be reasonable.
 Even in the event that the underlying BBH population prefers near-unity mass ratios, and there exists a population of BHs above the gap, LIGO/Virgo at current sensitivities may be less likely to detect a $120$-$120\,\msun$ merger at cosmological distances than a system with a lower total mass similar to GW190521, as the more massive merger will merge at low frequencies out of the detectors' sensitive band~\citep{Abbott_2019,PhysRevD.102.044035}.